Version 1.2 | Dated: June 2020

 What is Data Processing?

 Data processing is any operation or set of operations performed upon personal data, or sets of it, be it by automated systems or not.
 Examples of data processing explicitly listed in the text of the GDPR are: collection, recording, organising, structuring, storing, adapting, altering, retrieving, consulting, using, disclosing by transmission, disseminating or making available, aligning or combining, restricting, erasure or destruction.

 Why do we collect your personal data?

-Oldfield Accountants, as a Data Controller and/or a Data Processor, is bound by the requirements of the General Data Protection Regulations (GDPR).
+Oldfield Advisory LLP, as a Data Controller and/or a Data Processor, is bound by the requirements of the General Data Protection Regulations (GDPR).

 You agree that we are entitled to obtain, use and process the information you provide to us to enable us to discharge our services (as defined in our Letter of Engagement and scope of service) and for other related purposes including;

 - Updating and enhancing client records

 - Statutory returns

 We collect information about you when you fill in any of the forms on our website i.e. sending an enquiry, signing up for an event, filling in a survey, giving feedback etc. Website usage information is collected using cookies (please see section below).

 When submitting forms on our website we may use a third-party software provider for automated data collection and processing purposes, they will not use your data for any purposes and will only hold the data in line with our policies.